avery-b/SURF_FutureBay/README.md

 7. Add a replacement cost factor for your region (see U.S. Bureau of Economic Analysis regional price parities).

 8. Set your saveResults options.
 To run equity.py next you need ["monteCarloAAL", "percDmgStru"].
 "SummaryStatsAAL" is also a useful setting and saves AAL predicted per building.
+This data can then be joined back to the original building footprints via the 'buildingID' field.

 9. Set the number of iterations (attribute 'nIterations') of Monte Carlo to run.
 The more iterations, the longer the model can move towards a stable mean of AAL estimates.
 We find that 1,000 iterations is suitable.